| The Little Ice Age

 temperature record for the Sargasso Sea reflects in almost perfect synchronicity the

+variations in the solar radiation over time.
 For a comprehensive collection references to studies of proxy climate

 records throughout the world refer to